201560543/zappo/README.md

 # Zappo

-To run, please use docker-compose up
+To run, please use docker-compose up.
-To re-run, after making changes please user docker-compose build before docker-compose up
+To re-run, after making changes please user docker-compose build before docker-compose up.

+To run the development server, use: FLASK_DEBUG=1 flask run.